-Article 25 Official date of project results
+Article 25 Official date of internship and project results

+- 1. The official date of the completion of the internship will be the date on which the final report is submitted. - 2.
 The official date of the completion of a project will be the date on which the final report or project is submitted or the date on which the oral final presentation is given.